ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 information about monitored logs in order to be able to detect a partitioning attack (as described above).

-Gossiping about log responses to queries helps address the problem of detecting malicious or compromised logs with respect to a partitioning attack.
+Gossiping about log behavior helps address the problem of detecting malicious or compromised logs with respect to a partitioning attack.
 We want some side of the partitioned tree, and ideally both sides, to see the other side.

 Disseminating information about a log poses a potential threat to the privacy of end users.
-Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes sharing them with others privacy-sensitive.
+Some data of interest (e.g. SCTs) is linkable to specific log entries and thereby to specific websites, which makes sharing them with others a privacy concern.
 Gossiping about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
 Even sharing STHs (which do not